PietroPasotti/harness-extensions/README.md

 # How to update

-When you contribute to this repo, before your changes get merged to main (but when they are final already), you can run `scripts/update.sh`.
+When you contribute to this repo, before your changes get merged to main (but when they are final already), you can run `scripts/update.sh [lib name]`.
 This will
  - Bump the revision
  - Inline the lib